GoogleChrome/proxy-polyfill/README.md

 ## Supports

 The polyfill supports browsers that implement the full [ES5 spec](http://kangax.github.io/compat-table/es5/), such as IE9+ and Safari 6+.
-Firefox, Chrome and Edge support `Proxy` natively.
+Firefox, Chrome, Safari 10+ and Edge support `Proxy` natively.

 # Release